arasosman/Despatch/README.md

     docker-compose exec app composer test

 if use windows exec this

     composer test_windows

 test indcluded PhpCS, PhpMD and PhpUnit
+I plan to add more detailed tests about import operations in a more comfortable time.